PeterConstable/PythonTutorial/(old)3_Variables.md

 <class 'int'>
 ```

 Again, you might be thinking, _Sure, it can be used; but how can it be **useful**?_ Granted, these have been toy examples.
 But there's a good chance you'll eventually have a need for it with your own custom types.
-We haven't covered functions or program-control statements yet, but here's a preview illustrating a practical use of a variable, ```kind```, that gets ```type``` objects assigned to it:
+We haven't covered functions or flow control statements yet, but here's a preview illustrating a practical use of a variable, ```kind```, that gets ```type``` objects assigned to it:

 ```python
 def speak(kind):